 Research suggests that our phonological awareness begins in the womb.
 New born babies have a preference for their mother’s voice, as they have had an extended period of time hearing the voice before they are born, and so find it comforting.
 They do not understand the words, just the sound rhythm and intonation of her speech pattern; more like music.

-The stages on our website are set in a developmental order from one to ten.
+The pre-phonics stages below are listed in a developmental order from one to seven.
 Against each stage we have provided an age range guide based on research, which shows when most children develop the various phonological awareness skills.